Meta-models for transfer learning in source localisation: Introduction: Multilevel models for meta-modelling

 \subsection{Layout}

-\Cref{s:AE} introduces the AE data, the experimental campaign, and their multilevel interpretation. \Cref{s:stl} uses Gaussian Process regression to encode domain expertise via model design and prior formulation, for a single experiment. \Cref{s:mtl} extends the model to represent data from the full test campaign in a joint inference, investigating different model assumptions and the associated intertask relationships. \Cref{s:res} assesses the predictive performance and utilises the model for transfer learning, discussing various assumptions. \Cref{s:conc} offers concluding remarks.
-While the experimental data in this work are not currently available to share, \texttt{python} and \texttt{stan} code will be shared, via \url{https://github.com/labull/EngineeringPatternRecognition}.
+\Cref{s:AE} introduces the AE data, the experimental campaign, and their multilevel interpretation. \Cref{s:stl} uses Gaussian Process regression for a single AE experiment. \Cref{s:mtl} extends the model to represent data from the full test campaign in a joint inference, investigating different model assumptions and the associated intertask relationships. \Cref{s:res} assesses the predictive performance and utilises the model for transfer learning. \Cref{s:conc} offers concluding remarks.